meleu/tdd-ruby/ruby-tooling.md

 In this book we're going to use **Minitest**, for two reasons:

 1. it comes with the Ruby Standard Library.
-2. "it doesn’t reinvent anything that ruby already provides.
-This means you only have to learn ruby to use minitest" - (from [minitest's README](https://github.com/minitest/minitest?tab=readme-ov-file#description-))
+2. you only have to know ruby to use Minitest

 ## Ruby documentation